theopuga/Sector-Adaptive-NLP-and-Regime-Controlled-Portfolio-Framework/README.md

 ## Computational Resources & Reproducibility Disclaimer

-This framework was developed and executed on a high-performance research infrastructure utilizing two NVIDIA A100 GPUs to enable large-scale FinBERT inference, quantile XGBoost training, and sector-level data aggregation.
+This framework was developed and executed on a high-performance research infrastructure utilizing two NVIDIA A100 GPUs to enable large-scale Word Momentum Dictionnary (~250M words), quantile XGBoost training (~1500 XGBoost models trained), and sector-level data aggregation.
 Reproducing the full experimental pipeline on non-specialized hardware may result in infeasible runtimes or memory limitations.

 For research replication or educational purposes, we recommend: